gaurav337/adaptive-ttc/road.md

 ### Read

 - XGBoost docs: https://xgboost.readthedocs.io/en/latest/get_started.html
-- `mord` library for ordinal regression: https://pythonhosted.org/mord/

 > **⚠️ CRITICAL — Data Leakage via problem_id**
 >
 > You run both Qwen and DeepSeek on the same LiveCodeBench problems.
 If you use a random `train_test_split`, Problem #42 (Qwen attempt) might land in the training set while Problem #42 (DeepSeek attempt) lands in the test set.
-Your XGBoost model will "cheat" — it will learn the difficulty of the problem itself rather than the failure signature.
+Your model will "cheat" — it will learn the difficulty of the problem itself rather than the failure signature.
 >
 > **The fix:** Use `StratifiedGroupKFold` and group by `problem_id`:
 > ```python